kevoconnell/mcpkit/README.md

 ```

 ### `mcpkit secrets`
-Set up and manage secrets for authentication
+Set up and manage secrets for browserbase, as well as your model of choice

 **Examples:**
 ```bash